btn0s/indiefindr/docs/051225-initial/SPEC.md

   SearchAPI --> GameDB
   CoreAPI --> GameDB & VectorDB // For recommendations
 ```
 *Description (v0 Focus):* A manual CSV seeds Steam AppIDs.
 An Enrichment Worker fetches data from Steam for those IDs, storing it in Postgres.
-An Embedding Generator creates vectors from the text data and stores them in Pinecone.
-The Core API handles user actions and queries Pinecone for recommendations.
-Keyword search uses Postgres.
+An Embedding Generator creates vectors from the text data and stores them in the same Postgres database using the `pgvector` extension.
+The Core API handles user actions and queries `pgvector` for recommendations.
+Keyword search uses Postgres FTS.

 ---